lillypiri/Bolt-Street-Cam/README.md

 `node bin/extract-scims.js`

+This will take about 5 minutes to complete.

-Now you are ready to use this app: `npm start` to run, `npm test` to test.
+When the console logs out '👍 Done' you are ready to use this app: `npm start` to run, `npm test` to test.